apache/pekko/docs/src/main/paradox/typed/cluster.md

 can be performed automatically or manually.

-We recommend that you enable the @ref:[Split Brain Resolver](../split-brain-resolver.md) that is part of the Akka Cluster module.
+We recommend that you enable the @ref:[Split Brain Resolver](../split-brain-resolver.md) that is part of the Pekko Cluster module.
 You enable it with configuration:

 ```
 pekko.cluster.downing-provider-class = "org.apache.pekko.cluster.sbr.SplitBrainResolverProvider"